About Lisa Suennen

 I’m not sure exactly what it is that drives the Japanese medical device industry to build products in the form of sea mammals, but this is also my second post about that topic, the first being the one called I, Robot Seal some months back about a robotic seal used to improve the psychological state of nursing home residents.
 Go figure.

 In this installment of oddly-conceived sea mammal medicine, I submit to you the Jukusui-kun.
 What is a Jukusui-kun, you might ask?
 Well, sit back, grab a harpoon and I’ll tell you.
 Jukusui-kun is a robot polar bear disguised as an intelligent pillow to help prevent snoring and sleep apnea.
 Yes, you read that right.
-It is basically a therapeutic stuffed animal that is intended to treat a fairly serious set of medical conditions.
-A little
+It is basically a therapeutic stuffed animal that is intended to treat a fairly serious set of… (read the rest)

 I have written lately about how venture investors who have had long traditions of investing in medical devices are abandoning this sector.
 Among the reasons given are the increasingly difficult regulatory and reimbursement environments, the lengthy time to liquidity and the anemic IPO market.
 But having seen a few stories lately about the newest medical technologies hurtling towards the market, I am beginning to think that the best reason to run from this field is that the inventions are getting crazier and crazier.